tytydraco/yessleep/out/Theres_something_happening_in_Northern_Montana_part_1.md

 Days later I had to go back to that attic.
 Something was calling me.
 I'm not sure what or who.

 My accention up the ladder was slow, too slow.

-It was like moving through syrup.I had to know what or who was up there.
+I had to know what or who was up there.

+ It was like moving through syrup.

 He was there.